Dr Harry: The first 200 days of owning a puppy

 text

 † Offer available to new Everyday Pet Insurance policyholders, and is limited to 1 membership per eligible policy.
 The free membership offer (valued at $199p.a) is from the date of your policy commencement, provided your Everyday Pet Insurance policy remains active.
 You are not eligible to redeem the free membership subscription for cash or credit.
 VetAssist is a separate subscription based service to the Everyday Pet Insurance product, and is provided independently by Everyday Insurance third party service provider, VetChat Services Pty Ltd (VetChat).
 Click here for full VetAssist Service terms and conditions.
-Everyday Insurance reserves the right to withdraw or extend this offer at anytime, without notice.
+Everyday Insurance reserves the right to vary or remove this offer at any time and will provide reasonable notice of any such changes.

 text

-Any general advice provided by Dr Harry Cooper in relation to Everyday Pet Insurance is provided as an Authorised Representative of Hollard and PetSure through an arrangement with Woolworths AR No. 1000933.
+Any general advice provided by Dr Harry Cooper in relation to Everyday Pet Insurance is provided as an Authorised Representative of Hollard and PetSure through an arrangement with Woolworths AR No.1000933.